ATTENDING THE BALLET

-Whether you are a lifelong ballet fan or a first-timer attending a performance, the more you know about what you are going to see, the more you will enjoy it!
+Whether you are a lifelong ballet fan or attending for the first time, the more you know about what you are going to see, the more you will enjoy it!

 To learn about the performance you are attending, you can:

 Once you are in the theater, you can learn more about the performance and the performers by reading all of the information provided in the program.
-By visiting the ballet’s information tables and displays, you can see and touch real ballet costumes, shoes, costume sketches and set models.
+By visiting Nashville Ballet's information tables and displays, you can see and touch real ballet costumes, shoes, costume sketches and set models.

 Children in the Theater

 Children are welcome to attend any performance that parents deem appropriate for the child.
 Some of our performances are designed especially for families and children.
 They are appropriate for all ages and offer a perfect opportunity for children of all ages to become acquainted with ballet.

 Not all performances are suitable for young audiences, so we encourage parents to consider the content and time of the performance before deciding to bring a child.
 Any patron disrupting fellow patrons may be asked to leave the theater.

 Audience members are typically admitted to the theater 30 minutes prior to the start of the performance.
 If you are picking up or purchasing tickets at the box office, you should allow at least 30 minutes before seating begins to do so, as there may be long lines.
 Arriving early will give you time to get to your seat and review your program.
 Traffic and parking in downtown Nashville can be unpredictable, so plan to arrive early to ensure an enjoyable experience.

 All performances at TPAC have assigned seating, with the seat row and number listed on each ticket.

 Performances at The Martin Center for Nashville Ballet are general admission, unless otherwise specified.
 Ushers will likely guide you to seating options to maximize the seating opportunities for patrons during these performances.